Deraj21/dnd5e-enemy-automator/README.md

   - hide scroll-bar (or at least style to make thinner and nicer looking)
   - optimize performance
     - load only *some* monsterListItems at begining, and load more when scroll to the bottom
+  - BUG: fix issue where sometimes site starts with 1st tab highlighted, but shows 2nd or 3rd tab in the view; something to do with it remembering where you last left off, but not applying the style changes to the tabs
 ## Post-MVP
   - figure out multi-attacks
 - filters & sorts in MonsterList